chiefonboarding/Documentation/docs/Howto.md

 If you click on 'Yeah!', then you will get a popup where you can choose the sequences you want to assign to them.

 ## New hire's Slack bot
 You can customize the bot however you like.
-Use your own name for it and profile picture.
-Please ignore the names/images f
+Use your own name for it and profile picture, so please ignore the current name / profile picture of the bot in the pictures below.

 When a new person is added, the bot will send a message to the team letting them know someone is starting soon.
 ![introduction new hire](/introduction-new-hire.png)

 They will be able to leave a personalized message for the new hire.
-This will show up on their
+This will show up on their pre-boarding pages as an extra page with all the messages from colleagues.

 ![new new hire](/slack-welcome-message.png)